aufbauprinzip/WiFi-Sunrise-Alarm-Clock/README.md

 # WiFi-Sunrise-Alarm-Clock

-ESP8266 microcontroller with DS3231m to control an RGBW LED strip and turn it into a web interfaceable light alarm (Lichtwecker!)
+ESP8266 microcontroller with DS3231m RTC to control an RGBW LED strip and turn it into a web interfaceable sunrise alarm (Lichtwecker!)

 ## Idea

-Making an DIY light alarm with a RGBW LED strip.
-The light alarm will simulate the sunrise the sunrise to wake you up softly.
+Making a DIY sunrise alarm with a RGBW LED strip that can be controlled through a web browser.
+The simulated sunrise that wakes you up softly.

 ## Setup & Functions

-In this project I used an Adafruit Feather Huzzah ESP8266, with DS3231m RTC to control a RGBW LED strip.
+In this project I used an Adafruit Feather Huzzah ESP8266, with DS3231m RTC to control a RGBW LED strip through N-channel MOSFET's.
 The microcontroller is connected to the home WiFi network and can be controlled from any device that can run a browser.

-A parts list and more detailed description of the electronic side of the project can be found on http://www.mypagewillcomelater.com/
+A parts list and more detailed descriptions of the project (schematics, PCB desgin, etc.) can be found on http://www.mypagewillcomelater.com/

 ### Functions

 <img src="images/interface.png" width="200"> <img src="images/interface2.png" width="200">

-* toggle individual LED with corresponding button (Red, Green, Blue or White)
+* toggle individual LED's with corresponding buttons (Red, Green, Blue or White)
-* toggle "Night Light" (mix of RGB)
+* toggle "Night Light" (mix of RGB to give a soft purple light)
 * set alarm time (in 24h format)
-* reset button will appear after setting alarm time
+* reset button, which will appear after setting the alarm time
-* blinks red when RTC can not be initialized
+* LED strip blinks red when RTC can not be initialized

 ## Getting Started